 At the power station a fleet of powerful locomotives were employed up to the mid 1970s.
 They were used to haul 1,000 ton coal trains.

-It moved to Ruddington, at what is now the Great Central Railway at Nottingham, in 1998 for cosmetic restoration.
+It moved to Ruddington, at what is now the Great Central Railway at Nottingham, in 1998 for a contract cosmetic restoration.

 For many years the locomotive has been on display at the Dales countryside Museum at Hawes at Wensleydale.
 It carries the number 67345 as this was the number of the NER G5 class locomotive which hauled the last passenger train out of Hawes station in1959.
 The last freight train used the line in 1964 after which the line was lifted.